Working in partnership

-New regulations in England mean that childminders and those offering childcare on domestic premises may provide care on non-domestic premises for up to 50% of the time without requiring extra registration.
+Regulations in England mean that childminders and those offering childcare on domestic premises may provide care on non-domestic premises for up to 50 per cent of the time.

 It's up to you how you split the time, so you could also base yourselves on larger premises for the school holidays, and childmind in your home during term time.